GNFulLT/GLocalization/README.md

 DefaultLocalizationManager and other managers have protection against to load same data twice.
 So if you are not sure about loading data, you can use init again.

 After that we have to create setting class for our localization managers.
-Example with singeleton design :
+Example with singleton design :

 ```
  public class GlobalSettings : IGlobalSettings